SagarSingh2003/TheApiGuys/README.md

 # TheApiGuys

-- please make sure that you have node installed in your system
+- Guys you can clone the repo ,please make sure that you have node installed in your system

-- Guys you can clone the repo , to install all the dependencies run in the terminal:
+-  to install all the dependencies run in the terminal:
   ```
   npm install
   ```